Ergani

-Ergani (عثمانيه, Erxenî), formerly known as Arghni or Arghana, is a district of Diyarbakır Province of Turkey.
-The district's area is 1489 km.
+Ergani (عثمانيه, Erxenî), formerly known as Arghni or Arghana, is a municipality and district of Diyarbakır Province, Turkey.
+Its area is 1,510 km2, and its population is 136,099 (2022).
 Ergani District is located in the administrative as the Southeastern Anatolia Region, but as a geographical region it is located in Eastern Anatolia.
 The mayor is Ahmet Kaya (HDP) since 2019.
-Hüseyin Sayın was appointed as the District Governor.
+Ahmet Karaaslan was appointed as the District Governor.